Jumanji: The Next Level: Plot

-Two years after their adventures in Jumanji, Spencer Gilpin, Anthony "Fridge" Johnson, Martha Kaply, and Bethany Walker plan to meet up over Christmas break to discuss their first year out of school.
-The night before, Spencer, feeling despondent that his life isn't as glamorous as his friends', gets out Jumanji.
-When he is late to the meet-up, his friends visit his mother and are greeted by Spencer's grandfather, Eddie, and Eddie's estranged friend and former business partner, Milo Walker.
-Fridge, Martha, and Bethany realize Spencer has gone into the game and follow.
-Eddie and Milo are also sucked into the game inadvertently while Bethany is left behind, forcing her to go to the other Jumanji player, Alex Vreeke, for help.
+After their adventures in Jumanji, Spencer Gilpin, Anthony "Fridge" Johnson, Martha Kaply, and Bethany Walker plan to meet up over Christmas break to hang out after being apart for their first semester of college.
+Spencer, feeling despondent that his life is not as glamorous as his friends', decides to go back to Jumanji, wanting to feel like his avatar again: the strong, courageous Dr. Smolder Bravestone.

+On visiting his house when Spencer fails to show up as planned, his friends are shocked to realize he entered the game.
+They follow him, knowing he cannot get out by himself.
+Unfortunately, Spencer's grandfather Eddie and Eddie's estranged friend Milo, who are upstairs, are also sucked into the game.
+As Bethany is left behind, she turns to Alex Vreeke for help.

-Inside the game, Martha becomes the avatar Ruby Roundhouse.
-Fridge becomes Professor Sheldon Oberon (who had been Bethany previously), while Eddie and Milo become Dr. Smolder Bravestone and Franklin "Mouse" Finbar (who had been Spencer and Fridge respectively).
-After explaining Jumanji's rules to Eddie and Milo, they encounter non-player character Nigel Billingsley, the game's guide, who reveals that Jumanji is suffering from a massive drought.
-To leave the game, they must end the drought by recovering a magical necklace known as the Falcon Heart, stolen by warlord and Bravestone's rival, Jurgen the Brutal.
-Transported to a desert to pursue Jurgen, and narrowly escaping a herd of ostriches, the team encounters Spencer who has a new avatar, a skilled female thief called Ming Fleetfoot.
+Martha once again becomes the avatar Ruby Roundhouse, but Fridge becomes Bethany's old avatar, Professor Sheldon Oberon, while Eddie and Milo become Dr. Bravestone and Franklin "Mouse" Finbar.
+Expecting the same gameplay, the group is surprised by a new plot: Jumanji is suffering from a drought.
+To end the game, they must recover the magical Falcon Jewel, stolen by warlord Jurgen the Brutal.
+After escaping a stampede of ostriches, they meet up with Spencer at a bazaar, who also has a new avatar: a skilled female thief called Ming Fleetfoot.